GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/05.541-550/03.Tell-It-to-Every-Kindred-and-Nation/docs.md

 ---
+title: |
-title: 543.
-Tell It to Every Kindred and Nation
+    543. Tell It to Every Kindred and Nation - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 543.
+Tell It to Every Kindred and Nation.
+Tell it to every kindred and nation,  Tell it far and near;  Earth's darkest night will fade with the dawning,  Jesus will soon appear.
+    keywords:  |
-    keywords: Church Hymnal, Tell It to Every Kindred and Nation, Tell it to every kindred and nation, Hail Him the King of glory
+        Church Hymnal 1941, adventhymnals, advent hymnals, Tell It to Every Kindred and Nation, Tell it to every kindred and nation.
+Hail Him the King of glory,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 543. TELL IT TO EVERY KINDRED AND NATION
+####  Church Hymnal 1941,

 ```txt

 1.
 Tell it to every kindred and nation,
 Tell it far and near;
 Earth's darkest night will fade with the dawning,
 Jesus will soon appear.
 Refrain:
 Hail Him the King of glory,
 Once the Lamb for sinners slain;